-Jatin: Hi friends, those of you are watching this video.
-This is the new series that we are starting.
+Jatin: This is the new series that we are starting.
 We are calling it spouse entrepreneurs.
 I'm Jatin I'm one of the co-founder of eChai Network.
-So in this spouse and their winners series idea is to invite amazing founder couples who are building ventures together, or building separate ventures to come and share their experiences and tell us that, you know, whether they are fighting or not.
+So in this spouse series idea is to invite amazing founder couples who are building ventures together, or building separate ventures to come and share their experiences.

 so Minal and Abhishek, thank you so much for joining for this first episode.